Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification

 \subsection{Results and discussion}

 Figures~\ref{fig:rates_lgcp}--\ref{fig:rates_plcp} present rejection rates grouped by the three generating point process models from Section~\ref{subsec:aniso}.
 Within each figure, rows correspond to DSSs from Section~\ref{subsec:DSS}, and columns correspond to window sizes.
 In these figures, we show results for tiling with the number of tiles that resulted in the best performance for each combination of point process model and DSS.
 Performance of tiling with different numbers of tiles $N_{tile}$ is presented in Figure~\ref{fig:rates_tiling}.
+Tests with $G_{loc,\alpha,\epsilon}$ and $K_{cyl,\alpha,\zeta}$ use $r_{max}=l/4$ dependent on window size.
+Results for $r_{max}=0.05$ are presented and discussed in Appendix~\ref{app:rmax}.
 The rejection rates for $a=1$ (isotropic case) reflect the test size and should be very close to the nominal size $\alpha^{(T)}=0.05$.
 For $a<1$, the rejection rates are interpreted as test power.
 Higher power indicates the test's better ability to detect anisotropy.
 We now assess the comparative performance of each replication method across the three figures.

-As expected, the \textbf{MC oracle} test leads to desired rejection rates at $a=1$ in all cases.
+As expected, the \textbf{parametric oracle} test leads to desired rejection rates at $a=1$ in all cases.
 The power of the test increases as $a$ decreases, but in some instances the power is very low.
-This emphasises the importance of selecting an appropriate DSS and having sufficiently large observed patterns.
-Interestingly, the MC oracle test can be less powerful than other tests that also have a correct rejection rate at $a=1$.
+This emphasises the importance of selecting an appropriate DSS.
+Interestingly, the parametric oracle test can be less powerful than other tests that also have a correct rejection rate at $a=1$.
 This occurs e.g. for tests with $K_{cyl,\alpha,\zeta}$ in LGCP (middle row in Figure~\ref{fig:rates_lgcp}), or for tests with $G_{loc,\alpha,\epsilon}$ in the Gibbs process on the smaller $W$ (top-left in Figure~\ref{fig:rates_gibbs}).
-The MC oracle test does not use information about the anisotropic generating process under the alternative hypothesis.
+The parametric oracle test does not use information about the anisotropic generating process under the alternative hypothesis.
 In that context, it is only a partial oracle, which can reduce its power.
 Other replication methods use the observed point pattern, which conveys some incomplete information about the anisotropic generating process that may sometimes boost their test power.